 Before she was an artist, Ms. Zaroff was a writer.
-She was the president of Zaroff Communications from 1977 to 1980, an advertising manager for the Rochester Institute of Technology from 1980 to 1983, the editor of Rochester Women Magazines from 1983 to 1985, and an advertising manager for The Marlow Group, Inc., from 1986 to 1990.
-She has experience freelancing in Aspen, Colo., has contributed numerous articles to professional journals, and has served as a trustee and the president of the Aspen Writers Foundation.
+She was the president of Zaroff Communications from 1977 to 1980, an advertising manager for the Rochester Institute of Technology from 1980 to 1983, the editor of Rochester Women Magazines from 1983 to 1985 and an advertising manager for the Marlow Group, Inc., from 1986 to 1990.
+She has experience freelancing in Aspen, Colorado, has contributed numerous articles to professional journals, and has served as a trustee and the president of the Aspen Writers Foundation.

 Looking to the future, Ms. Zaroff intends to continue painting and enjoying her surroundings.
 Her hobbies when she isn’t working include biking, swimming, hiking, traveling and spending time with her eight grandchildren.
 She also volunteers as an assistant art teacher in the arts department in the Martin Luther King School within the Sausalito School District.
 The post earned her an honored volunteer award.
 She hopes to be remembered as a humane, caring person who enjoyed her life and her environment.
 She has an unending awe for where she lives.